 Captain Bohrmann - Sandy Kenyon, born Sanford Klein, was born in The Bronx in New York City and was a pilot in the US Army Air Corps during World War 2.
 In civilian life, he worked as an American voice-over artist and character actor of film and television.
 Kenyon appeared as a guest actor on numerous television series, but had recurring roles as various Nazis in Hogan's Heroes, such as Colonel Bessler, Colonel Hauptmann, Major Hans Kuehn and SS Major Bock.
 His very Germanic visage made him look like a a genuine Nazi, yet he was an American Jew.

 Gestapo Captain - Curt Lowens was born into a Jewish family in the East Prussian town of Allenstein (since become Olsztyn, Poland) in the 1920s.
 His father was a respected lawyer, but his career folded due to loss of clients with the rise of the Third Reich.
 The family moved into a Jewish community in Berlin in 1936, but later decided to leave for the USA.
 While waiting to set out from Rotterdam, however, the Germans invaded Holland on the intended day of their departure.
 In June 1943, they were sent to Westerbork and from there to Auschwitz, though they were later released.
 On leaving, the family went underground.
 Lowens became an active member of the resistance, rescuing Jewish children under a false identity.
-Following the close of World War Two, the family emigrated to the United States and Curt Lowens became an actor.
-His career is still active today, and he has appeared in over 100 films and TV shows since 1960.
-Ironically, given his background, he has often been cast as a German soldier.
+Following the close of World War Two, the family emigrated to the USA and Lowens became an actor.
+He appeared in over 100 films and TV shows since 1960.
+Ironically, given his background, he was often cast as a German soldier.

 Captain Herber - Noam Pitlik was an American television director and actor.
 He played a myriad of roles in Hogan's Heroes, sometimes as a Nazi and sometimes as an American and was a regular performer in the show.
 In 1979, Pitlik won a Emmy for Outstanding Directing for a Comedy Series for his work on the sitcom Barney Miller.
 In fact, the very versatile Pitlik appeared in no less than 82 different TV series, playing every conceivable role possible.